Academany/fabzero/program/basic/doc.md

 ![ok gif](img/doc/ok.gif)

+* Downloading videos.
+Sometimes you will need to download videos from [youtube](youtube.com) or another source.
+You can use the command line utility `youtube-dl` for that.
+Did you know that you can also download the just the audio or the video stream separately?
+Check out the `-F` and `-f` options.

+> **Learning by doing:** Download a video from youtube.
+Download the audio track from another video.

 * Experiment with adding titles and subtitles to your videos (in another language or for people with disabilities for example).
 Subtitles can be hardcoded or softcoded, find out the difference.
 You can create subtitles with YouTube Creator Studio.

+> **Learning by doing:** Add subtitles to the video you did before.

 ---
 [Back to Summary](../summary.md)